-South African government should act on Big Food Corporations and the obesity epidemic: international expertsJuly 3rd, 2012 in Overweight and Obesity /
+South African government should act on Big Food Corporations and the obesity epidemic: international expertsJuly 3, 2012 in Medicine & Health / Overweight and Obesity

 "The South African government should develop a plan to make healthy foods such as fruit, vegetables, and whole grain cereals more available, affordable, and acceptable, and non-essential, high-calorie, nutrient-poor products, including soft drinks and some packaged foods and snacks, less available, more costly, and less appealing to the South African population," write international health experts in this week's PLoS Medicine.